AswadulRashik/Alzheimer-Prediction/README.md

 # Data Preprocessing

-Removing Irrelevant Features

-PatientID and DoctorInCharge were dropped as they do not convey predictive information.
+**Removing Irrelevant Features**: PatientID and DoctorInCharge were dropped as they do not convey predictive information.

-Handling Data Types & Missing Values

-The dataset does not contain missing values, so no imputation was required.
+**Handling Data Types & Missing Values**: The dataset does not contain missing values, so no imputation was required.

-Encoding Categorical Variables

-Several features such as Gender, Ethnicity, and Medical Conditions were already in numerical form.
+**Encoding Categorical Variables**: Several features such as Gender, Ethnicity, and Medical Conditions were already in numerical form.
 Therefore, no encoding step was necessary.

-Feature Scaling

-Numerical features like Age, BMI, SleepQuality, etc., were standardized to improve model convergence and stability.
+**Feature Scaling**: Numerical features like Age, BMI, SleepQuality, etc., were standardized to improve model convergence and stability.

-Train-Test Split

-Data was split into 70% training and 30% testing to evaluate model generalization performance.
+**Train-Test Split**: Data was split into 70% training and 30% testing to evaluate model generalization performance.

+# Model Training and Evaluation

+We treated this as a binary classification problem where the goal is to predict whether a patient has Alzheimer’s or not (Diagnosis: 0 or 1).

+- Models Used:

+**Random Forest ClassifierModel Training and Evaluation

+We treated this as a binary classification problem where the goal is to predict whether a patient has Alzheimer’s or not (Diagnosis: 0 or 1).

+Models Used:
+**Random Forest Classifier**
+**Support Vector Machine (SVM)**
+**CatBoost Classifier**